 If you have a specific savings goal like a trip abroad or a new summer wardrobe, take a look at ways in which you could boost your income temporarily to help you save and afford those treats without going into debt.
 Adding an income stream is a great idea if you want to know how to make money – from taking surveys online for cash to learning how to resell on eBay or offering a skill to others on a platform like TaskRabbit.
 There are lots of ad-hoc extras you can look into to make your spare time pay and help you afford those plans.

 Avoid Being Too Spontaneous

 Okay, it sounds a little killjoy, but being too spontaneous is an instant budget downer.
 It’s not that you can never do anything which hasn’t been scheduled months in advance, but spur of the moment plans have a habit of eating into your budget or being stuck straight on a credit card.
-Try to allocate a small amount in your personal budget for unplanned activities so that you can enjoy them without feeling guilty afterwards.
+Try to allocate a small amount in your personal budget for unplanned activities.
+That way you can enjoy them without feeling guilty afterwards.

-You could even try pulling together a list of all the fun things you’d like to do this summer – festivals, beach trips, exhibitions – and try to roughly estimate the cost.
-Then you can cross check this with the current state of your budget, and if you have the funds, go for it!
-Remember that you may also have to budget for the not-so-fun costs like servicing your car or going to see the dentist as well!
+You could even try pulling together a list of all the fun things you’d like to do this summer.
+For example, festivals, beach trips, exhibitions – and try to roughly estimate the cost.
+Then you can cross check this with the current state of your budget.
+If you have the funds, go for it!
+Remember that you may also have to budget for the not-so-fun costs.
+For instance, servicing your car or going to see the dentist as well!
 Saving up even just a small amount a week can really help to offset the cost of large occasional expenses like this and keep you out of the red.